n4ze3m/dialoqbase/README.md

 # Dialoqbase

 Dialoqbase is a web application that allows you to create custom chatbots with your own knowledge base.

-*Currently, it only supports OpenAI API but more LLMs will be added in the future.*
+It currently supports the OpenAI API, with plans to add more language models in the future.

 Here's a demo of how it works:

 [![DialoqBase Demo](https://img.youtube.com/vi/Kktfs8JI4yI/0.jpg)](https://www.youtube.com/watch?v=Kktfs8JI4yI)

 ## Installation

-1. Clone the repository and enter the docker directory
+1. Clone the repository and navigate to the docker directory:

 ```bash
 git clone https://github.com/n4ze3m/dialoqbase.git
 cd dialoqbase/docker
 ```

-2. Edit the `imp.env` file and set the environment variables
+2. Edit the `imp.env` file and set the following environment variables:

-- On Linux
+- On Linux:

 ```bash
 nano imp.env